Japan's transport ministry tells Takata to investigate air bag issue

 About 16 million cars fitted with Takata air bags have been recalled worldwide, with more than 10 million of those in the United States, where the Tokyo-based firm faces a regulatory probe, a criminal investigation and more than 20 class action lawsuits.

-Executives from Takata and its major customer, Honda Motor Co, were called to testify at a U.S. Senate hearing on Thursday, where they apologised for injuries and deaths caused by air bags that exploded with too much force, shooting shrapnel into the vehicle.
+Executives from Takata and its major customer, Honda Motor Co (7267.T), were called to testify at a U.S. Senate hearing on Thursday, where they apologized for injuries and deaths caused by air bags that exploded with too much force, shooting shrapnel into the vehicle.
 At least five deaths have been related to Takata's defective air bags, all in Honda vehicles.

 Both regulators and Takata, which supplies one in five air bags globally, have yet to pinpoint why the parts are at risk.